The Passionate Pantry

 … and placed into a piping bag, making sure the mix is pushed up towards the nozzle without large air pockets

-Meringue is piped onto a tray before being baked for 3 hours, and then rested for an hour in the oven …
+Meringue is piped onto a tray and baked for 3 hours …

 … before being removed, cooled, and stored